mariopeixoto/isomorphic-react-webpack-boilerplate/README.md

 ## Roadmap

 Still need some improvements on the entry point js server render.
-The way it is feels heavy handed.
+The implemented way feels heavy handed.

 ## License